 Each educational body provides different study and training options – from courses that offer completion of the Bar course in two parts, to courses that combine the program with a Law Masters.

-Completing the Bar Course doesn’t guarantee you a pupillage.
+Once you complete your bar course, you’ll likely want to look for pupillage.
 This is a very competitive part of becoming a Barrister, as there are far fewer pupillage places than students graduating from the vocational component.

-Before committing large amounts of time and money to pursue this route, it’s important to think very carefully about whether you have what it takes to go all the way and qualify as a Barrister.
+Before committing large amounts of time and money to pursue this route, it’s important to think very carefully about whether you are fully committed to qualifying as a Barrister.

 Although pupillage can only commence upon the completion of the Bar Course, and students can choose to apply during their Bar Course, applications are open to students who plan on undertaking the Bar Course in the following year.
 The generally accepted rule is to apply for pupillage at least a year in advance, as pupillages usually start in September or October one year after an application is accepted by chambers.

-Most pupil barristers will first look to the chambers that they undertook pupillage in for a tenancy offer, however, in some instances, this isn’t available – in 2020 the chance of receiving a tenancy invitation was 74%.
+Most pupil barristers will first look to the chambers that they undertook pupillage in for a tenancy offer, however, in some instances, this isn’t available – in 2020, the chance of receiving a tenancy invitation was 74%.
+This is an issue comparable with the trainee retention rate issue for solicitors.

 Loading